 To expedite the acclimation process, you should remove furniture and appliances from spaces where your new hardwood floors will be installed.
 You should also close any pilot lights in the room.
-However, if you need some professional help, you can contact Chicago Hardwood Flooring Installers.

 No matter what kind of flooring you’re installing, a professional installer ensures your results look good and stand up to the test of time.
 Professionals are licensed and insured, which gives you peace of mind that your project will be safe and successful.
 In addition, they’ll provide the highest-quality materials and labor for a better outcome than you could achieve on your own.

 Hardwood floors are an investment, so you want to hire a contractor who will treat your project like one, too.
 The best way to evaluate a flooring contractor’s professionalism is to look at their customer reviews and portfolio of previous work.
 You can also ask for a list of references and contact them to see what other homeowners have said about their experience working with the contractor.

 You can also consider asking a contractor about their membership in the NWFA (National Wood Flooring Association).
 This organization offers industry standards and training programs that are designed to improve the wood flooring skills of professionals across the nation.
 The NWFA also offers certifications that validate wood flooring expertise.